This post may include affiliate links or compensated content. Click here for our disclosure policy

 Can you work at home and make money doing surveys?

-What do you mean my “work?”
+What do you mean by “work?”
 If you’re looking a for steady income to pay your bills, surveys aren’t the answer.
 I haven’t met anyone yet who supports their family on survey income.
-I’ve come across some who say they make $250 and one who said they made $1000, although that is not the norm.
+I’ve come across some who say they make $250 and one who said they made $1000 a month, although that is not the norm.

 With that said, surveys don’t require any skill or experience, and are a fun way to bring in a little extra money.
 However, they can be time consuming.
 Most online survey sites will tell you how long the survey will take (usually 5 to 20 minutes).
 Further, to make any significant amount of money, you need to belong to several survey sites to have the most amount of surveys possible to take (I have a list of sites below).